-- 32. The reconciliation of work and family responsibilities is addressed in strategic objectives F.1 and F.6 of the Beijing Platform for Action, which call for action to promote women's economic rights and independence, including access to employment, appropriate working conditions and control over economic resources; and promote harmonization of work and family responsibilities for women and men.
-Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include: - Adjust employment policies to facilitate the restructuring of work patterns in order to promote the sharing of family responsibilities (Beijing Platform for Action, para 165(m)); - Ensure that full and part-time work can be freely chosen by women and men on an equal basis, and consider appropriate protection for atypical workers in terms of access to employment, working conditions and social security (Beijing Platform for Action, para 179(b)); - Improve the development of, and access to, technologies that facilitate occupational as well as domestic work, encourage self-support, generate income, transform gender-prescribed roles within the productive process and enable women to move out of low-paying jobs (Beijing Platform for Action, para 179 (e)); - Promote legislative measures, incentives and/or measures of encouragement that would enable men and women to take parental leave and receive social security benefits.
-Such measures should protect working men and women against dismissal and guarantee their right to re-enter employment in an equivalent post (CSW agreed conclusions 1996/3, para 12(c));
+- 32. The reconciliation of work and family responsibilities is addressed in strategic objectives F.1 and F.6 of the Beijing Platform for Action, which call for action to promote women's economic rights and independence, including access to employment, appropriate working conditions and control over economic resources, and the harmonization of work and family responsibilities for women and men.
+Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include: - Adjusting employment policies to facilitate the restructuring of work patterns in order to promote the sharing of family responsibilities (Beijing Platform for Action, para.
+165 (m)); - Ensuring that full and part-time work can be freely chosen by women and men on an equal basis and considering appropriate protection for atypical workers in terms of access to employment, working conditions and social security (ibid., para.
+179 (b)); - Improving the development of, and access to, technologies that facilitate occupational as well as domestic work, encourage self-support, generate income, transform gender-prescribed roles within the productive process and enable women to move out of low-paying jobs (ibid., para.
+179 (e)); - Promoting legislative measures, incentives and/or measures of encouragement that would enable men and women to take parental leave and receive social security benefits.
+Such measures should protect working men and women against dismissal and guarantee their right to re-enter employment in an equivalent post; - Taking into account the growing need for financing to establish day-care nurseries, particularly in areas where there is a greater concentration of poverty, in order to facilitate the training of mothers or their entry into paid employment (1996 agreed conclusions of the Commission, para.
+15); - Taking or encouraging measures, including, where appropriate, the formulation, promotion and implementation of legal and administrative measures to facilitate the reconciliation of work and personal and/or family life, such as child and dependant care, parental leave and flexible working schemes for men and women and, where appropriate, shorter working hours (1997 agreed conclusions of the Commission, para.
+15); - Promoting programmes to enable women and men to reconcile their work and family responsibilities and to encourage men to share equally with women household and childcare responsibilities (General Assembly resolution S-23/3, para.
+82 (b)); - Promoting reconciliation of occupational and family responsibilities, including through reduction of occupational segregation, introduction or expansion of parental leave, flexible working arrangements, such as voluntary part-time work, teleworking and other home-based work;

-- Take into account the growing need for financing to establish day-care nurseries, particularly in areas where there is a greater concentration of poverty, in order to facilitate the training of mothers or their entry into paid employment (CSW agreed conclusions 1996/3, para 15); - Take or encourage measures, including, where appropriate, the formulation, promotion and implementation of legal and administrative measures to facilitate the reconciliation of work and personal and/or family life, such as child and dependant care, parental leave and flexible working schemes for men and women and, where appropriate, shorter working hours (CSW agreed conclusions 1997/3, para 15); - Promote programmes to enable women and men to reconcile their work and family responsibilities and to encourage men to share equally with women household and child-care responsibilities (A/RES/S-23/3, para 82(b)); - Promote reconciliation of occupational and family responsibilities, including through reduction of occupational segregation, introduction or expansion of parental leave, flexible working arrangements, such as voluntary part-time work, teleworking, and other home-based work (CSW agreed conclusions 2004/I, para 6 (m)); - Recognize, develop and promote policies, including workplace policies and other supports such as maternity and parental benefits and leave, childcare and care for other dependents, that facilitate the reconciliation of employment and family responsibilities and recognize the importance of the value of non-market contributions that individuals and families make to society and the economy, ensuring the right for women and men to decide freely and responsibly on the number, timing and spacing of their children, encouraging men to share equally with women household, childcare and other care-giving responsibilities and also ensuring that women have equal rights to social security and other entitlements (CSW resolution 49/8, para 14).
+• Recognizing, developing and promoting policies, including workplace policies and other supports such as maternity and parental benefits and leave, childcare and care for other dependants, that facilitate the reconciliation of employment and family responsibilities and recognize the importance of the value of non-market contributions that individuals and families make to society and the economy, ensuring the right for women and men to decide freely and responsibly on the number, timing and spacing of their children, encouraging men to share equally with women household, childcare and other care-giving responsibilities and also ensuring that women have equal rights to social security and other entitlements (Commission resolution 49/8, para.
+14).